web-archive-group/ELXN42-Article/elxn42.md

 `twarc.py --hydrate elxn42-tweet-ids.txt > elxn42-tweets.json`

 will recreate the original tweet(s) in json format, provided the content is still available on Twitter.
-If you wanted to use our dataset, for example, you could download it at our Scholars Portal [#elxn42 dataverse entry](http://dataverse.scholarsportal.info/dvn/dv/wahr/faces/study/StudyPage.xhtml?globalId=hdl:10864/11311&studyListingIndex=0_4f342bb422cc256e2cf4aeef2d99).
-If somebody deleted their tweet between the time of our collection and the time of your rehydration, you would not gain access to that content.
+If you wanted to use our dataset, for example, you could download it from our [#elxn42 study](http://hdl.handle.net/10864/11311) in Scholars Portal Dataverse.
+If a user deleted their tweet between the time of our collection and the time of your rehydration, you would not gain access to that tweet.

 ### Should You Collect?